If you can’t avoid working in the exclusion zone of an overhead powerline, you’ll need to get written safety advice from us before you start.

 Want more information?

-If you have more questions, you might find answers on our Safety Advice Frequently Asked Questions page.
+If you have more questions, you might find answers in our Frequently Asked Questions.

 Safety fact sheets

 Download our fact sheets for information about working safely near powerlines, including some specific guidelines for different industries.

 - Building and construction industry (PDF 1.6 mb)